 BTW, the odd characters in the above journal page are an alphabet Liev and I created.
 To entertain him last night, I wrote dozens of “secret messages” in our code.
 He was taken by the “good boy” stories, so I included them in my entry along with his artwork.

-I am so happy this is working out, yet I feel guilty because the bulk of his day is school.
+I am happy this is working out, yet I feel guilty because the bulk of his day is at school.
 That’s eight hours.
 Eight hours!

 When I first realized this, I sunk into a funk.
 I quit my job to be a mom.
-I visualized the quality time I would spend with my child and how I would help prepare him for a wonderful, balanced life.
+I visualized the quality time I would spend with my child and how I would help prepare him for an amazing, balanced life.
 After brooding for most of the day, I got over it.

-Tyoma cycles through nine teachers and twelve peers each day.
-He needs playmates, plural, playmates and structure.
+Liev cycles through nine teachers and twelve peers each day.
+He needs playmates, plural, playmates, and structure.
 I work phenomenally hard to provide structure and routine, but there is no way I can meet his socialization needs.
 I cannot replace the twelve kids that play by his side.
-One day, Tyoma will graduate to public school and the skill and tolerance he has gained here will benefit him.
+One day, Liev will graduate to public school and the skill and tolerance he has gained here will benefit him.